 The natural gas-fired power stations in Rotterdam, The Hague and Leiden produce both electricity and heat.
 By means of STEG technology (Steam and Gas Turbine), also known as CHP, natural gas is converted into electricity.
 Heat is released during this process.
 This 'tapping heat' or residual heat is then supplied to the heat network.
 Households that are connected to this heat network receive the heat needed for tap water and heating (in other words, the shower, kitchen tap and central heating in your home).
 The electricity is supplied to the electricity market and fed into the 150 KV stations of the regional electricity grids.

 Although natural gas is a relatively clean energy source and the CCGTs are extremely efficient, a transition to other energy sources will take place in the coming years.
 By phasing out natural gas, among other things, the Dutch government aims to realise the climate objectives.
-Uniper wholeheartedly supports the realisation of the climate objectives and aims to produce energy that is virtually CO2 neutral by 2035.
+Uniper intends to be completely carbon-neutral by 2040, and aims for its installed power generating capacity to be more than 80% zero-carbon by 2030.

 For our city power stations, this means that we will continue to produce energy but will increasingly use other sources to do so.
 We see green gas and, in time, sustainable hydrogen, as promising applications.
 Aquathermal energy, the use of energy from surface water, is another application that Uniper considers reliable for a sustainable energy supply.
 In addition, we are working with partners to add geothermal energy (heat from deep underground, geothermal energy) and residual heat (heat remaining after electricity production and/or industrial processes) to local heat networks.